cesarocontreras1986/Training/README.md

 Away I ago!

-following tht guide to test Pull
+following the guide to test Pull